It’s my bet that if I asked you what color ribbon signifies uterine cancer, you, like me, wouldn’t have a clue.

 Where you can donate:

-The GRS Project where they seek funding for clinical trials.
+The GCS Project where they seek funding for clinical trials.

 The project’s expert consultant, is the Dr. Michael Birrer, Director of the Comprehensive Cancer Center at the University of Alabama at Birmingham where much of UCS research is being done today.